mattstyles/previn/README.md

 ### Missing `supers`

 If a mixin implements a common (or lifecycle) method that exists on the prototype, such as `update` in our examples, but fails to call `super` then the rest of the inheritance chain will never get called.
-This could be advantageous for mixins that radically alter behaviour of an object, but, in general is a terrible thing to do and breaks whatever sense of interoperability between mixins that we have built.
+This could be advantageous for mixins that radically alter behaviour of an object, but, in general, is a terrible thing to do and breaks whatever sense of interoperability between mixins that we have built.

 As a general rule of thumb, _always call super on common methods_.

-A curious side-effect that is useful is that there is no restriction on _when_ you call `super`.
+A curious side-effect that is useful is that there is no restriction on _when_ you call `super` (outside of the constructor).
 It adds complexity to call it in different places but could certainly be useful in some cases.

 ### _Mixins_ should be focussed in scope